-Often the spacing between the supports is set by other reasons, as for instance joint spacing or existing bearing structures.
+Often the spacing between the supports is set by other reasons, for instance, joint spacing or existing bearing structures.
 Normally the 6 meters half-length span is the maximum that is used, even for large diameter pipe, for which a theoretical longer span could be used.
 The maximum support span in meters is shown in the following table (Fig. 8), for different pipe sizes and pressure classes:

 The maximum span has to be evaluated for a continuous span length when the joint can transmit axial loads.